ideal-lab5/idn-sdk/contracts/idn-client-contract-lib/README.md

 - Implement access control for subscription management
 - Monitor credit consumption and refill proactively

+## Contract Account Funding Requirements

+### Understanding Sovereign Accounts

+When your contract sends XCM messages to the IDN chain, it operates through a **sovereign account** - a derived account that represents your contract on the destination chain.
+This account must be funded with relay chain native tokens (DOT/KSM) to pay for XCM execution fees.

+### Critical Setup Requirement

+**⚠️ IMPORTANT**: Before calling any subscription methods (`create_subscription`, `pause_subscription`, etc.), you **must fund your contract's sovereign account** on the IDN chain, or you will get "Funds are unavailable" errors.

 ## Troubleshooting

 ### Common Issues

+1. **"Funds are unavailable" Error**

+   **Symptoms**: XCM execution fails at `WithdrawAsset` instruction with "Funds are unavailable"

+   **Cause**: Contract's sovereign account on IDN chain lacks sufficient relay chain tokens

+   **Solution**:
+   - Verify funding before retrying subscription operations

-1. **XCM Send Failed**
+2. **XCM Send Failed**

-   - Check HRMP channel setup
+   - Check HRMP channel setup between your parachain and IDN
-   - Verify sufficient account balance
+   - Verify sufficient account balance for contract operations
-   - Confirm pallet indices
+   - Confirm pallet indices match runtime configuration
+   - Ensure contract has permission to send XCM messages

-2. **Pulse Not Received**
+3. **Pulse Not Received**

-   - Verify `IdnConsumer` trait implementation
+   - Verify `IdnConsumer` trait implementation is correct
-   - Check callback call index configuration
+   - Check callback call index configuration matches your pallet setup
-   - Ensure subscription is active
+   - Ensure subscription is in Active state (not Paused)
+   - Confirm contract account has XCM execution permissions
+   - Validate pulse authenticity using `is_valid_pulse()`

-3. **Fee Estimation Errors**
+4. **Fee Estimation Errors**

    - Increase `max_idn_xcm_fees` parameter
-   - Monitor network fee fluctuations
+   - Monitor network fee fluctuations and adjust accordingly
+   - Check sovereign account balance is sufficient for fee amount
-   - Implement fee adjustment mechanisms
+   - Implement dynamic fee adjustment mechanisms based on network conditions

+5. **Subscription State Issues**

+   - Verify subscription hasn't been automatically terminated due to insufficient credits
+   - Check that subscription ID matches what was returned from creation
+   - Ensure proper state management in your contract (Active/Paused/Finalized)
+   - Monitor credit consumption and refill before depletion

 ## Resources